 Polaris specifically recommends that all operators and passengers wear a full-face helmet approved by the Department of Transportation when driving the Slingshot.

 The existing laws regarding helmet use are variable.
 Illinois, Iowa, and New Hampshire have no helmet rules, which means it is up to your and your passenger’s discretion when driving a Slingshot.

-All other states require young riders to have a helmet in a Slingshot operated on public roads.
 The age requirements vary, although most jurisdictions place the upper age limit at 17.
 Missouri currently requires anyone who is 25 and younger to use this safety equipment.

 South Carolina specifically exempts autocycles from the motorcycle helmet rules currently in place in that state.

-The following states require each rider to wear a helmet when operating a Slingshot or any other three-wheeled vehicle.
+The following states require each rider to wear a helmet when operating a Slingshot or any three-wheeled vehicle.